Oceanic-Bannerlord-Official/OCEAdmin/README.md

 - Specialist limits for archers and cavalry.
 - Cavalry dismount auto-admin.
 Non cavalry will be told to dismount and slain after a grace period.
 - Rich admin and permission system.
 Admin chat included.
+- Voice and text chat mutes.
+- Local logging of player actions and events.
 - Intuitive commands with echo feedback and in-game multiple player result handling.
 - Custom web panel to manage global admins and bans across all your servers.